-These technologies are remarkable and are converging together to transform the way businesses are conducted: clever software, novel materials, better robots with IoT, new processes (notably 3Dprinting), data analytics, and a whole range of intelligent web-based services courtesy AI and machine learning.
+These technologies are remarkable and are converging together to transform the way businesses are conducted.
+Clever software, novel materials, better robots with IoT, new processes (notably 3Dprinting), data analytics, and a whole range of intelligent web-based services courtesy of AI and machine learning.
 The factory of the past was based on creating identical products.
 But now is the age of extensive customization which is what factories of the future would focus upon.
 For this to happen, our businesses would need to undergo a digital transformation.

 WHY ACHIEVE DIGITALIZATION NOW?